 Kenneth C. Green

 An invited speaker at some two dozen academic conferences and professional meetings each year, Green is the author/co-author or editor of 20 books and published research reports and more than 100 articles and commentaries that have appeared in academic journals and professional publications.
-He is often quoted on higher education and information technology issues in The New York Times, The Washington Post, The Los Angeles Times, The Wall Street Journal, The Chronicle of Higher Education, Inside Higher Education, and other print and broadcast media.
+He is often quoted on higher education and information technology issues in The New York Times, The Washington Post, The Los Angeles Times, The Wall Street Journal, The Chronicle of Higher Education, Inside Higher Ed, and other print and broadcast media.
 Green's Digital Tweed blog, cited by EdTech Magazine as one of the "50 must read higher ed IT blogs," is published by Inside Higher Ed.

 In October 2002 Green received the first EDUCAUSE Award for Leadership in Public Policy and Practice.
 The EDUCAUSE award cites his work in creating The Campus Computing Project and recognizes his "prominence in the arena of national and international technology agendas, and the linking of higher education to those agendas."